jundalisay/superb/content/en/research/einstein/relativity/section-26.md

-+++
+---
+title: "The Space–time Continuum Of Special Relativity as a Euclidean Continuum"
+heading: "Section 26"
+date: 2022-03-12
-title=  "The Space–time Continuum Of Special Relativity as a Euclidean Continuum" heading=  "Section 26" description=  "According to Special Relativity, Galileian co-ordinate systems are preferred for describing a 4D space-time continuum" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-25" linkbtext=  "section-25" linkf=  "/research/einstein/relativity/section-27" linkftext=  "section-27"
+description: "According to Special Relativity, Galileian co-ordinate systems are preferred for describing a 4D space-time continuum"
-+++
+image: "/covers/rel.jpg"
+---

 We can now use Gaussian coordinates to formulate more exactly the Minkowski spacetime in Section 17.
 According to Special Relativity (SR), Galileian coordinate systems are preferred for describing a 4D space-time continuum.